tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 {{cb}} In code samples, placeholder text that needs to be customized is clearly indicated to the user.
 It's not confusing what is code and what needs to be changed, like `APIKEY`. {{cb-end}}

 {{cb}} The content can be read on a mobile device in a usable way.
-The responsive view allows users to navigate the sidebar links and view code samples. {{cb-end}}
+For example, the responsive view allows users to navigate the sidebar links and view code samples. {{cb-end}}

 </ul>
 </div>

 Did I miss anything?
 I probably missed 100 more details here.
 Feel free to let me know (either in the comments or survey) what could/should be added, especially if it's a major omission.
-But there's also something to be said for a practical list of key points (there are 70 check boxes here!).
+But there's also something to be said for a practical list of key points (there are 70+ check boxes here!).
 The more criteria you add, the more laborious it becomes to evaluate docs.
 The most popular style guides (e.g., Strunk and White) are those that cover the main points you need rather than providing an exhaustive list, especially if many guidelines are already followed.

 ## Analysis and quantitative metrics